Rahul is a movie addict who can never get enough of good films. His all time favorites are Inception, 12 Angry Men, and Scarface.

-Based on the novel of same name, The Fault In Our Stars is a movie that sucks you in right from the very first moment.
+Based on the novel of the same name, The Fault In Our Stars is a film that sucks you in right from the very first moment.
 There is romance, drama, grief, loss, and most importantly, a surreal sense of calmness throughout the movie.
-It’s easy to forget that this film is not based upon real events.
+It’s easy to forget that this film is not based on real events.

-Movies like this one tug at your heart, moisten your tear ducts, and force you to think about your own life and relationships.
+Movies like this one tug at your heart, moisten your tear ducts and force you to ponder about your own life and relationships.
 Grab some popcorn and a box of tissues and open your heart to some more film-induced pain.
 Let’s start the sob-fest!

 Perks of Being a Wallflower

-Based on the novel by Stephen Chbosky,tells the story of a freshman in high school who is struggling with depression, bullies, anxiety, and his very first love.
+Based on the novel by Stephen Chbosky, Perks of Being a Wallflower tells the story of a freshman in high school who is struggling with depression, bullies, anxiety, and his very first love.
 He forces himself to participate in school events, preventing himself from falling back into depression.
 When two seniors take him under their wing, he is happy to have friends again.
 He experiments with drugs, sex, and alcohol as things spiral out of control.
-Perks of Being a Wallflower

 The story is complicated, but the way it’s uncovered won’t give you a tough time in understanding what’s going on.
 I thought it was sad and beautiful at the same time.
 It has its fair share of funny moments, but it also manages to cover heavy topics like homosexuality, death, and drugs.

 The cinematography is just ineffable, especially during the intimate scenes.
 Everything seems natural and beautiful, partly because the director is also the writer of the novel.
 He obviously knows what he is doing and has brought his story to life with some masterful direction.
 The result is a film that is both satisfying and engaging.

 The writing doesn’t lag too far behind either.
 I felt that dialogue was well written, making this movie a very quotable one.
 Adapting a book is never easy but Mr. Chosky nails it.